Scotchester/jellybeans/_posts/2019-04-14-trader-joes-gourmet-jelly-beans.md

     </ul>
 </div>

-A 18 flavors, this package is second only to
-[Gimbal's Gourmet Jelly Beans](/gimbals-gourmet-jelly-beans) in the number of flavors it contains.
+At 18 flavors, this package is second only to [Gimbal's Gourmet Jelly Beans](/gimbals-gourmet-jelly-beans) in the number of flavors it contains.
 This is quite a nice assortment, without being as overwhelming as the Gimbal's offering.

-I as a bit disappointed to only get one Lemon bean, and some of the other colors took _very_ careful observation under perfect lighting circumstances to distinguish, but I've seen worse situations in both of those areas.
+I was a bit disappointed to only get one Lemon bean, and some of the other colors took _very_ careful observation under perfect lighting circumstances to distinguish, but I've seen worse situations in both of those areas.

-The box claims that these 18 "natural" flavors, which I think is a generally meaningless claim;
+The box claims that these are 18 "natural" flavors, which I think is a generally meaningless claim;
 nonetheless, the flavors are all excellent.
 (Except Coconut, of course.)